 Free trial after a demo

 While simple products may be able to get by with free trials alone, companies that offer software with complex features should consider adding a demo into the mix.
 In fact, that’s the same pricing strategy we use here at Userpilot since we know our SaaS product needs a bit of explaining to ensure users get the most value out of it.

 The dilemma with trial length is how to offer enough time for a potential customer to test your software out adequately without giving them too much time that they sleep on the value.
 Many SaaS companies struggle with low engagement rates when they offer longer trials to the tune of 30 days for this very reason.

-Having a longer trial also means you’re burning more resources on users that may not convert.
-For example, ProdPad found that they could tell with 85% which users would convert only nine days into their 30-day trial.
+Having a longer free online trial also means you’re burning more resources on users that may not convert.
+For example, ProdPad found that they could tell 85% that users would convert only nine days into their 30-day trial.
 To counteract this, they shortened their trial period and introduced a gamified extension system.